SageSight3/Mimic/docs/Tasks.md

 * Once placeholder functionality's implemented, compile and benchmark a release build
 * Commment code
 * Implement basic eons
+* review transient crater depth height calculation, may need to do the same for rim radius

 ### Low Priority